This chocolate mousse is rich & creamy yet made with simple, healthy ingredients. It’s also high in protein, vegan, and gluten-free!

 THE SECRET INGREDIENT: TOFU!

 Yep, you read that right, tofu.
 The most seemingly mundane yet absolutely magical plant-based protein.
 It creates such a silky smooth yet thick texture and I am obsessed.
 Not only is tofu great in savory dishes, but it also creates delicious desserts!
 The kind of tofu you use (silken, soft, medium-firm, firm) is really up to you and the texture you’re going for.
-I opted for firm tofu to create a really thick mousse.
+I opted for firm tofu to create a really thick mousse, but silken/soft tofu will give you a more smooth, fluffy texture.

 Along with tofu, there are 5 other key ingredients you’ll need: